luigicaputi/luigicaputi.github.io/_pages/about.md

 I have completed my Ph.D. in Mathematics at the <a href="https://www.uni-regensburg.de/"> University of Regensburg</a>, under the supervision of
 <a href="https://bunke.app.uni-regensburg.de/"> Ulrich Bunke</a> and
-<a href="https://loeh.app.uni-regensburg.de/index.html"> Clara L&ouml;h</a> with a thesis on <a href="https://epub.uni-regensburg.de/40219/"> Hochschild and cyclic homology for bornological coarse spaces</a>.
+<a href="https://loeh.app.uni-regensburg.de/index.html"> Clara L&ouml;h</a>.
 I was supported by the research grants GRK 1692: Curvature, Cycles, and Cohomology, and
 	the <a href="https://sfb-higher-invariants.app.uni-regensburg.de/index.php?title=Main_Page">
 	DFG SFB 1085 &#8220;Higher Invariants&#8221;</a>.

 <b>Research interests</b>

-My main subject is Algebraic Topology.
-More specifically, my research involves a mixture of homotopy theory, homological algebra, category theory, combinatorial and geometric topology.
+My research involves a mixture of homotopy theory, homological algebra, category theory, combinatorial and geometric topology.
-I am generally interested in homology and homotopy theories, coarse geometry, combinatorial topology, K-theory, and in their applications.
+I am generally interested in homology and homotopy theories, coarse geometry, combinatorial topology, K-theory, and their applications.

-<b>Recent and upcoming activities</b>
+<b>Recent and upcoming organized activities</b>

-From February 2025 to May 2025 I am vising the department of mathematics of <a href="https://www.sci.fukuoka-u.ac.jp/en/index.html"> Fukuoka University</a>.

 <a href="https://crmdegiorgi.sns.it/evento/combinatorial-algebraic-topology-applications-iii/"> CATA III</a>: Combinatorial Algebraic Topology, and Applications III, Pisa, September 16-19, 2025

+<a href="http://www.crm.sns.it/event/532/index.html#title"> CATA II</a>: Combinatorial Algebraic Topology, and Applications II, Pisa, October 1-4, 2024

+<a href="https://sites.google.com/view/hprt2024/home"> HPRT 2024 </a>: Hokkaido-Pisa-Roma Tor Vergata-Torino Summer School and Workshop, Hokkaido, August 26 - September 6, 2024

+<a href="https://sites.google.com/view/tdainturin/home-page"> TDA in Turin</a>, Turin, November 29, 2023.

+<a href="http://www.crm.sns.it/event/523/index.html#title"> CATA</a>: Combinatorial Algebraic Topology, and Applications, Pisa, November 27-28, 2023.

+<b>Recent and upcoming attended conferences</b>

 <a href="https://sites.google.com/site/topolalgeb/home/conferences/sajdhm2025/"> SAJDHM2025</a>: South African-Japanese Discrete Homotopy Meeting 2025, Cape Town, South Africa, September 10-11 2025.

 <a href="https://events.dm.unipi.it/event/292/"> Topology of Arrangements with an Eye to Applications</a>, Pisa, September 1-5, 2025

 <a href="https://www.mca2025.org/event/9e9666dd-2643-423b-b343-91f10f36e686/mca-2025"> MCA 2025</a>: Mathematical Congress of the Americas 2025, Miami, July 21-25, 2025

 <a href="http://www.fields.utoronto.ca/activities/25-26/algebraic-topology"> Focus Program on Algebraic Topology In memory of Fred Cohen</a> at The Fields Institute for Research in Mathematical Sciences, Toronto, July 2-August 1, 2025